 As my everyday bag is small I usually only grab a water bottle (this one is 0.5L glass bottle) and a bigger handkerchief that I put in a pouch to keep clean.

 On packing lunch

 I don’t pack lunch every day because I can have a cheap meal at University’s cafeteria, that includes real plates and cutlery (I just don’t take the paper napkin).
 But if I don’t have a lunch date with my colleagues that day, if I am coming in late or not staying long, then I will pack a snack.
 I like to take something simple that doesn’t make a mess or requires utensils, like fruit, nuts or a sandwich.
-For that, I have a couple of stainless steel containers of different shapes and sizes, that I like to use because they are lighter than glass.
+I have a couple of stainless steel containers that I like to use because they are lighter than glass.
 In the rare case pictured below, I am carrying a smoothie in a glass jar.
 Often I will put my jars and containers in a small cotton bag, and stick a banana in it too.